-In 2007.
-On our publisher Mia Freedman’s lap.
-After working in magazines for years, Mia started a blog in her living room so that women had somewhere to go to talk truthfully about their lives.
-She gave Australian mothers in particular somewhere to talk about their experiences.
+In 2007, on our publisher Mia Freedman’s lap.
+After years as a magazine editor, Mia started a blog in her living room so women had somewhere to go to talk truthfully about their lives.
+In particular, she gave Australian mothers somewhere to talk about their experiences.

-And we don’t just publish words anymore.
-We’ve got videos, we’ve got TV, we’ve got podcasts.
+And we don’t just publish words.
+We are also video, TV and podcasts.
 And with a company moving this fast, you never know what we’ll do next.
-But we want you around for it.

 Can you tell me more about what Mamamia stands for?

 We are utterly committed to making a difference to women’s lives.
-We pride ourselves on bringing you new perspectives on the issues but at the same time there are some social justice issues that guide our editorial and we care about deeply.
+We care deeply about social justice and pride ourselves on bringing new perspectives to issues.

 We believe strongly that women’s representation in the media needs to improve.

 We believe we should be sending young women and girls the message that healthy is beautiful and healthy is not a digitally-altered, underweight person.

 We put the rights of the child above all else.